The ALTITUDE TRAINING TREATMENT lab

 Club Recharge has one of the few altitude training labs located throughout the country.
-Altitude Training is an extremely effective way to improve the bodies ability to transport oxygen.
+Altitude Training sometimes referred to as Elevation Training is an extremely effective way to improve the bodies ability to transport oxygen.
 Along with improving oxygen flow, high altitude training can also increase your maximal oxygen intake, or VO2 max.
 This is the highest amount of oxygen your body can consume during intense exercise.
 The higher your VO2 max, the better your endurance.

 Restricted Mask Training